cozy/cozy-doctypes/docs/io.cozy.files.md

 It also has a relationship with its `parent` in the JSON-API representation.

 For an `image`, there are 3 links to thumbnails: `small`, `medium`, and `large`.
-Theses thumbnails' links are valid for 10 minutes.
+These thumbnail links are valid for 10 minutes.
+After that, links will return a 400 Bad Request response code.

 ### References